Can strength training affect sleep?

 4. Conclusion

-If you train a lot and hard, you also have to get enough sleep and regenerate!
-Good sleep is particularly important in weight training to support muscle growth and to replenish energy stores after strenuous training sessions.
+If you train a lot and hard, you also need to get enough sleep and regeneration!
+A good night's sleep is particularly important in weight training to support muscle growth and replenish energy stores after strenuous training sessions.
 You can find out more about this in this article.
-A good night's sleep supports our training performance, but how does regular strength training affect our sleep patterns and sleep quality in turn?
+A good sleep supports our training performance, but how does regular strength training conversely affect our sleep behavior and sleep quality?

 smartsleep Experte Fitness Training Professor Dr. Stephan Geisler